ryz1g/Covid_Cases_Predictions/README.md

 How to use:-
 Download all the files and save in one folder.
 Make sure you have Keras and Tensorflow(>2.0) installed.

--If you want to see the forecast using the data available till 2nd September 2020, simply use predict.py
+-If you want to see the forecast using the data available till 21st October 2020, simply use predict.py

 -If you want to see the forecast using the latest data, download and replace case_time_series.csv from the link.
 Remove all the lines which show cases of February (Important).
 Then use predict.py